 How to Go Public

-While there are several potential routes when taking a company public and becoming trading on the OTC, at V Financial Group we focus on three methods through which you can achieve your goal:
+While there are several potential routes when taking a company public and becoming quoted on the OTC, at V Financial Group we focus on three methods through which you can achieve your goal:

 - S-1 Registration Statement